synapticloop/panl/DEV-PROCESS.md

 See the file `src/main/resources/gradle.properties` and update the following properties:

-Panl uses `major.minor.micro` versioning, the meaning of which:
+The Synapticloop Panl project uses `major.minor.micro` versioning, the meaning of which:

 - `major` - the major version will increment when there is a breaking change to the Panl LPSE URL.
 Upon increment of the major version, both the minor and micro version number will be reset to 0 (zero).
 - `minor` - the micro version will increment when there is additional functionality added to the release.
 Upon increment of the minor version, the micro number will be reset to 0 (zero).
 - `micro` - the micro version will increment for bug fixes only.

- - `panl.version` - increment the major, minor, micro version - generally this will be a `minor` increment
+The book version matches the version of the Synapticloop Project version.
+Any changes to the book without any changes to the codebase will be updated on the `main` branch and the `ghpages` based website will be updated.

- - `panl.solr.version` - this can be left at `9` as this is the latest Solr release, this will need to be updated if Solr releases a version `10`
+The Panl releases will not reflect any book updates.

 ### b.
 Run all tests